Officers

 Vice President, RIK Enterprises

-Remus currently serves as a Vice President at RIK Enterprises, a family office located in Beachwood, OH.
-He grew up in the Seattle area and received a B.A. from the University of Washington.
-After over a decade of working in Southern California, and an MBA from the University of Chicago, he relocated to Northeast Ohio where he now lives with his wife, son, Siamese cat and Australian Shepherd.
+Professionally, Remus serves as a Senior Vice President at RIK Enterprises, a family office based in Beachwood, Ohio.
+He grew up in the Seattle area and earned his undergraduate degree from the University of Washington, followed by an MBA from the University of Chicago.
+After more than a decade working in Southern California, he relocated to Northeast Ohio, where he lives with his wife, son, Siamese cat, and Australian Shepherd.

-Lisa earned her BA in Management from Hiram College and MBA in Accounting from Baldwin-Wallace College, and is licensed as a Certified Public Accountant in the State of Ohio.
-Lisa currently resides in North Ridgeville with her miniature poodle, Oreo Mint Shake.
+Lisa holds a BA in Management and French from Hiram College and an MBA in Accounting from Baldwin Wallace University.
+She is also a licensed Certified Public Accountant in the State of Ohio.
+Lisa currently lives in North Ridgeville with her rescue miniature poodle, Oreo Mint Shake.

 Directors